invertedv/testGo/docs/plots.md

 the boxplots are formed based on the quartiles of the feature.
 If it is categorical, then the levels of the feature are used.

+In the graph below, you can see as the model output decreases, the distribution of FICO moves higher.
+Likewise, on the top row, within each graph the higher the FICO the lower the model output.

 <div style="text-align: left;">
   <img src="{{ site.baseurl }}/images/marginal.png"  >